spotify/confidence-sdk-js/README.md

-# JavaScript Confidence Provider
+# JavaScript Confidence SDK Monorepo

 ![](https://img.shields.io/badge/lifecycle-beta-a0c3d2.svg)

-JavaScript implementation of the [Confidence](https://confidence.spotify.com/) feature provider, to be used in conjunction wth the [OpenFeature SDK](https://github.com/open-feature/js-sdk).
+JavaScript implementation of the [Confidence](https://confidence.spotify.com/) SDK and the Confidence OpenFeature provider, to be used in conjunction wth the [OpenFeature SDK](https://github.com/open-feature/js-sdk).

 # Usage